 If you are a veteran home health therapist, this guide can give you fresh ideas on ways to efficiently document your treatments.

 Here’s what’s included in the Home Health Documentation Template:

 - Physician Verbal Order Examples and Script Template

 - Daily Note Assessment & Documentation of Treatment

 - Goal Setting Template and Examples

 What is your time worth in the evening?
-Personally, I would have paid $100 to someone for their documentation templates if it would save me over 3 hours a week in documentation headaches! 🙂
+Personally, I would have paid over $100 to someone for their documentation templates if it would save me over 3 hours a week in documentation headaches! 🙂

 Start your home health career off right with the first and only home health template documentation guide available online.
 Written by a therapist, for therapists.